 Michelle Obama, the former first lady, was raised in Chicago and is a graduate of Harvard Law School.

-Unlike proper nouns, common nouns refer to general, non-specific categories or entities.
+A common noun, on the other hand, refers to a general, non-specific category or entity.
 Common nouns are not normally capitalized (unless they are the first word of a sentence or part of a title).